- You may be able to get pre-settlement funding without your attorney’s consent.

 You’re not required to tell your attorney that you’re seeking pre-settlement funding, nor must you get their consent.
 Many people apply for pre-settlement financing without getting their lawyer involved.
-It may be necessary to leave your lawyer out of the process if there are better ways for you to get the money you need, such as taking out a personal loan.

-While your attorney doesn’t have to know that you’re applying for funding, most licensed pre-settlement funding companies must speak with your attorney before approving the application, regardless.
+While your attorney doesn’t have to know you’re applying for funding, most licensed pre-settlement funding companies must speak with your attorney before approving the application, regardless.